Carolyn Kieger

-Carolyn Kieger (born August 17, 1983) is the head women's college basketball coach for the Pennsylvania State University Lady Lions basketball team.
-Formerly, she was the head coach for her alma mater, the Marquette Golden Eagles, from 2014 to 2019.
+Carolyn Kieger (born August 17, 1983) is a women's college basketball coach.
+She served as head coach for her alma mater, Marquette, from 2014 to 2019 and at Penn State from 2019 to 2026.

 Playing career

 Kieger was born in Roseville, Minnesota.
-She attended college at Marquette University, where she was a four-year starter for the Golden Eagles, a three-year captain and is still their all-time assists leader.
+She attended college at Marquette University, where she was a four-year starter for the Golden Eagles, a three-year captain, and the all-time assists leader.
 Kieger is the only player in program history with at least 1,200 career points, 400 career rebounds and 600 assists.
-Careerwise, she averaged 10.3 points per game and was a second team All-Big East Conference selection for the 2005–06 season, as well as, a second team All-Conference USA selection for the 2003–04 and 2004–05 seasons.
+On her career, she averaged 10.3 points per game.
+She was a second team All-Big East Conference selection for the 2005–06 season and a second team All-Conference USA selection for the 2003–04 and 2004–05 seasons.
 During her senior year, she was a finalist for the Nancy Lieberman Award.
 In 2006, she graduated cum laude from Marquette with a bachelor's degree in broadcasting and electronic communications.